WiNG-CoMM/yakuza-fy/README.md

 ## Hotkey Support:

 GMs can use Alt+Y (default) to force close the overlay for all players.
-Hotkey can be configured in your Foundry VTT control setings.
+Hotkey can be configured in your Foundry VTT control settings.

 ## Dependencies:
 Socketlib – Required for communication between clients.